sensible-hq/sensible-docs/readme-sync/v0/docgen/document-generation-intro.md

 You can use one API request with one JSON payload to generate a portfolio file containing two separate filled out forms, an auto policy declaration and an umbrella policy declaration.

-QUESTION: duplicate keys across the mappings (`policyStart`) OK?

 Notes
 ---

-Sensible currently supports filling text fields, not Boolean form elements like checkboxes or radio buttons.
+Sensible currently supports the following:

+- filling text fields, not Boolean form elements like checkboxes or radio buttons
+- PDF templates, not HTML
+- the concat method, not split, join, etc.